Philadelphia, Pennsylvania – Critical Care Medical Director opportunity at Philadelphia hospital Intensivist program.

 - Participating in ICU related quality and data management

-- Serving in a partnership role with Sound Physicians and The Intensivist Group in all areas of program management including (but not limited to) marketing, staffing, HR issues, budget, clinical performance, strategic planning, services provided, and recruitment.
+- Serving in a partnership role with Sound Physicians in all areas of program management including (but not limited to) marketing, staffing, HR issues, budget, clinical performance, strategic planning, services provided, and recruitment.

 - Orienting and training new physicians